dmit-game-dev-semester-02/Assignment-03-Pong/README.md

 5.  **(1 mark -- challenge!)
 Make the blocker object move up and down, changing direction when it hits the top or the bottom of the game play area.**

-6.  **(1 mark -- challenge!)
+6.  **(2 marks -- challenge!)
 Make the paddles turn a different colour for 500 milliseconds when they are touched by the ball.**